|Elliott Sound Products||AN-014|

 I ran some tests on a 1N4148 diode with a reverse voltage of 10V.
 At low light levels (below 10 lux) the resistance was 10 GΩ, and at my normal bench light level (1,200 lux) this fell to 2.5 GΩ.
 When the light level was increased to 18,000 lux, resistance fell to 670 MΩ.
 By way of comparison, autumn direct sunlight (in Australia) measured over 80,000 lux at 2pm on the day I ran the tests.
 Philips/ NXP rate the BAS45A leakage current at light levels of 100 lux or less.

 You can use a typical 10 MΩ digital multimeter to measure very high resistances easily.
-Place the meter in series with the device under test, and apply a suitable voltage (say 10V).
+Place the meter in series with the DUT (device under test), and apply a suitable voltage (say 10V).
 The meter may show 1V, so the current through the device is calculated using Ohm's law.
 1V across 10 MΩ is 100nA, so the resistance of the external device can be determined using Ohm's law again.
 If the supply voltage was 10V, there must be 9V across the DUT, with a current of 100nA.
-Therefore, the resistance is 100 MΩ.
+Therefore, the resistance of the DUT is 90 MΩ.

 Secondly, it means that the diode has a much higher than necessary reverse voltage, which increases the leakage current.
 It might not be very much, but we are generally looking for the lowest leakage possible so the hold-up time can be extended.
 High leakage anywhere means that hold-up time is reduced dramatically.
 In many cases, it's necessary to use a smaller capacitor than might be imagined, especially if very fast transients need to be captured.
 The following circuit assumes ±15V supplies.